 Breakfast Included: 8 Lunches Included: 2 Dinner Included:

-Welcome to Peru.
-On arrival to Lima's Jorge Chavez International Airport you will be transferred to your hotel.
-Meet your leader and fellow travellers for a pre-trip briefing, usually held at 2 pm.
-Please check the noticeboard near the hotel reception for confirmation of the location and exact of the meeting.
-You will be required to provide your next of kin and insurance information during this meeting, so please make sure you have these on hand.
+On arrival to Lima's Jorge Chavez International Airport you will be met by a Peregrine representative and transferred to your hotel.
+Meet your leader and fellow travellers at the hotel for a pre-trip briefing, usually held at 2 pm.
 After the meeting, your leader will take you on a brief orientation tour of the Miraflores area.
 Your in-depth city tour will be tomorrow morning.
 Lima has some of the best cuisine in South America and is especially renowned for its seafood.
 Perhaps sample Peru's national dish of ceviche this evening, raw fish marinated in lime juice and often served with hot peppers.

 Sacred Valley of the Inca